Barclays: Lehman Brothers acquisition

-On 16 September 2008, Barclays announced its agreement to purchase, subject to regulatory approval, the investment-banking and trading divisions of Lehman Brothers (including its former headquarters at 745 Seventh Avenue) which was a United States financial conglomerate that had filed for bankruptcy.
+On 16 September 2008, Barclays announced its agreement to purchase, subject to regulatory approval, the investment-banking and trading divisions of Lehman Brothers (including its former headquarters at 745 Seventh Avenue).
 Bob Diamond led the effort, securing Barclays a presence in U.S. Equities and Investment Banking.
 With Lehman, he and Barclays would achieve their goal of joining the bulge bracket.

 On 20 September 2008, a revised version of the deal, a US$1.35 billion (£700 million) plan for Barclays to acquire the core business of Lehman Brothers (mainly Lehman's US$960 million Midtown Manhattan office skyscraper, with responsibility for 9,000 former employees), was approved.
 After a seven-hour hearing, New York bankruptcy court Judge James Peck ruled:

 I have to approve this transaction because it is the only available transaction.
 Lehman Brothers became a victim, in effect the only true icon to fall in a tsunami that has befallen the credit markets.
 This is the most momentous bankruptcy hearing I've ever sat through.
 It can never be deemed precedent for future cases.
 It's hard for me to imagine a similar emergency.

 In the amended agreement, Barclays would absorb US$47.4 billion in securities and assume US$45.5 billion in trading liabilities.
 Lehman's attorney Harvey R. Miller of Weil, Gotshal & Manges, said "the purchase price for the real estate components of the deal would be US$1.29 billion, including US$960 million for Lehman's New York headquarters and US$330 million for two New Jersey data centres.
 Lehman's original estimate valued its headquarters at US$1.02 billion but an appraisal from CB Richard Ellis this week valued it at US$900 million."
 Further, Barclays will not acquire Lehman's Eagle Energy unit, but will have entities known as Lehman Brothers Canada Inc, Lehman Brothers Sudamerica, Lehman Brothers Uruguay and its Private Investment Management business for high-net-worth individuals.
 Finally, Lehman will retain US$20 billion of securities assets in Lehman Brothers Inc that are not being transferred to Barclays.
 Barclays had a potential liability of US$2.5 billion to be paid as severance, if it chooses not to retain some Lehman employees beyond the guaranteed 90 days.
 The job of integration was given to Barclays' Rich Ricci.

 In September 2014, Barclays was ordered to pay $15 million in settlement charges that alleged the bank had failed to maintain an adequate internal compliance system after its acquisition of Lehman Brothers during the 2008 financial crisis.